Spit-Up Colors- When To Worry? | Vital Baby Signs

 Determining when spit-up colors warrant worry depends on several factors: frequency, associated symptoms, and overall infant health status.
 Here are key scenarios to watch for:

-- Green Vomiting: Always seek emergency care if your baby spits up green fluid repeatedly.
+• Green Vomiting: Seek urgent medical care if your baby spits up or vomits green fluid repeatedly.

-- Blood Present: Any red or brown blood in vomit calls for immediate pediatric evaluation.
+• Blood Present: Any red or brown blood in spit-up or vomit calls for prompt pediatric evaluation.

-- Yellow Vomiting with Symptoms: Yellow bile-colored vomit combined with abdominal pain, swelling, fever, or lethargy needs prompt assessment.
+• Yellow Vomiting with Symptoms: Yellow vomit combined with abdominal pain, swelling, fever, lethargy, dehydration, or feeding refusal needs prompt assessment.

-- Persistent White/Milky Vomiting: If excessive vomiting leads to poor weight gain or dehydration signs like dry mouth and decreased urine output.
+• Persistent White/Milky Vomiting: If excessive vomiting leads to poor weight gain, distress, or dehydration signs like dry mouth and decreased urine output.

-Timely intervention prevents complications such as dehydration and addresses underlying illnesses before they worsen.
+Timely intervention helps prevent complications such as dehydration and also addresses underlying illnesses before they worsen.

 The Science Behind Different Spit-Up Colors